rachelrly/dsa-python/README.md

 # Data Strucutres and Algorithms in Python

-Re-doing the JavaScript Data Strucures and Algorithms module in Python.
+Re-doing the JavaScript Data Strucures and Algorithms from Thinkful's Software Engineering Immersion program in Python.

 ## Contents

+### ll.py

+Singly linked list class, including reverse method

+### dll.py

+Doubly linked list class

-- recursion.py
+### recursion.py

+Solutions to drills using recursion

+### collections.py

-- collections.py (equiv to 'Working with Arrays' section)
+Solutions to drills in 'Working with Arrays' section of curriculum, adapted for Python

-- ll.py (Linked List Class)
-- dll.py (Doubly Linked List Class)
-- linked-list-drills.py
+### linked-list-drills.py

+Solutions to drills using the linked list data strucutre